 A business proposal is a document sent to prospective clients in the hopes of working with them on a project—whether it be a partnership or wanting to be the company who helps with a specific project.
 A business proposal can range from something smaller in scope (providing an SEO strategy document for example) or something large like running a company’s marketing efforts for them.

 What are the types of business proposals?

-Business proposals can vary depending on the service and nature of the project proposal, but they typically fall into three distinct categories:
+Business proposals can vary depending on the service and nature of the project proposal, but they typically fall into three distinct categories.

-- Informally solicited proposals.
+- Informally solicited business proposals.
 Informally solicited proposals typically occur following conversations between a prospective client and a vendor.
 Usually, the customer in this case is not asking for competing proposals and there tends to be fewer formal requirements.

 Not all proposals will fit neatly into these categories.
 There are proposals that might start off formally solicited but then be adapted into unsolicited proposals.
 But having a high-level understanding of each of the three common types will help you adjust where needed.

 How to write a business proposal

 Business proposals can vary slightly in how they’re formatted, but there are a couple of crucial elements that all business proposals should have.
 You can always compare your proposals with a free business proposal template to ensure you’re on the right track.

 1. Create your title page

-The title page acts as your proposal’s “cover,”, so it’s especially important in terms of aesthetics.
+The title page acts as your proposal’s “cover,” so it’s especially important in terms of aesthetics.
 Your title page should convey a couple of pieces of basic information about your business and the proposal, such as the title of the proposal, your business’ name, contact information, and the date you’re submitting the proposal (or the date the proposal is crafted, in the case of unsolicited proposals).

 Your title page should be professional, but should still seek to grab the reader’s attention and draw them in.
 It’s pivotal in setting the tone of your proposal, so, like any advertisement, it should convey your brand’s aesthetics and character.
 It’s usually a good idea to include your company logo somewhere too.
 If you’re putting together a social media marketing proposal for example, try and incorporate your social media marketing skill set when creating your proposal.